For those who have the desire and will to cultivate professional interests even more.

 The students in 2.u entered the Easter Break as true climate heroes after having prevented an important EU climate conference from being derailed by misinformation about effects of the climate changes.

-This was of course all just a game, but it was only after quite a while that they found them selves in a different game from the one they thought were playing, and now they had to put all their minds together to figure out the real game.
+This was of course all just a game, but it was only after quite a while that they found themselves in a different game from the one they thought they were playing, and now they had to put all their minds together to figure out the real game.

 Ida Bøhl from 2.u explains, – I really liked it a lot.
 I had fun and at the same time I felt that I was learning.
 I’ve never before considered the very specific negative consequences climate changes have elsewhere in the world.
 That for example production of pork in Denmark is based on soy contributing to deforestation in Brazil which of course is unsustainable.

 The students in 2.u have higher level social studies and their teacher Allan Gjersbøl Jørgensen explains that he signed them up immediately when the offer appeared in his mailbox. – It was clear to me that this could be a different and very student activating way of learning about global inequality and so it was.
 The students were very enthusiastic and all groups made it, he says.